Project Management - Simplified Through the MPM Model

 Summary

-The PM MPM Model has all of the items you need to manage your project from start to finish.
+The Manager Project Management or MPM Model has everything you need to manage your project from start to finish.
 It is a complete set.
-You don’t need any more.
+Nothing else is required.

 Action Steps / Apply This Knowledge